 2. Take Deep Breaths

 So how can we conserve air when scuba diving?
-The best way to conserve air when you dive is to learn how to breathe properly underwater using your scuba equipment.
+The best way to conserve air when you dive is to learn how to breathe properly underwater using your scuba diving regulator.
 Forget short shallow breaths as this will shorten your air supply.
 Think about yoga.
 Breathe slowly, both inhale and exhale deeply, but comfortably.

 3. Change Your Scuba Diving Technique, Swim Slowly